 Remember that no role in the drama triangle exists in isolation.
-The role of victim requires that of the rescuer to fulfill the unmet needs (or desired needs).
-This may include the need to be the focus of the family, the need to be cared for, or the avoidance of the anxiety of being independent.
+The role of the victim requires that of the rescuer to fulfill the unmet needs (or desired needs).
+This may include the need to be the focus of the family.
+It may involve the need to be cared for, or the avoidance of the anxiety of being independent.

-We use this codependency to our advantage in therapy with the assumption that we can likely extinguish the behaviors of the victim by improving the behaviors of the rescuer (or persecutor).
+We use this codependency to our advantage in therapy.
+The assumption is that we can extinguish the behaviors of the victim by improving the behaviors of the rescuer (or persecutor).
 If the other side refuses to continue the psychological ‘dance,’ things will have to change.

-The primary goal of the victim is to morph into a less ‘needy’ person who is able to acknowledge things like the sick role, vulnerability, and the need for help.
-The victim is able to surrender some of his or her power and conflict and use resources, including family members, to collaborate.
+The primary goal of the victim is to morph into a less ‘needy’ person.
+Becoming one who is able to acknowledge things like the sick role, vulnerability, and the need for help.
+The victim is able to surrender some of his or her power and conflict.
+The begin to use resources, including family members, to collaborate.
 This collaboration seems to be a core ingredient for healing families.
 Enabling patterns tend to move the other way, as they encourage lack of engagement for change by the victim role.

 Through this path of vulnerability and legitimate seeking of help, often the victim is able to move to a position somewhat outside of the family system.
 That person is better able to use a therapist or physician relationship to heal rather than being so dependent on the immediate family.
 This shift takes much of the emotional burden and guilt off of the family and the cycle gains much positive momentum.
 Families in recovery who have experienced these shifts are often looking stable, motivated, and healthy.